After 8 hours of research evaluating 73 products, we picked Micro Flex Series Kick Scooters as our top choice.

-Grip tape makes deck great for stunting, sturdy mid-width deck supports up to 220 lbs, but mobility is better the less you weigh.
+Grip tape makes the deck great for stunting, sturdy mid-width deck supports up to 220 lbs, but mobility is better the less you weigh.
 For aggressive riding (huge BMX style tricks) Razor recommends a max weight of 120 lbs.
-It's even used by

 For a scooter that doubles as an all-terrain vehicle, weighing in at only 11.5 pounds is quite a feat.
 Unfortunately, this scooter doesn't fold once you put it together.
 It rides very well on trails (dirt), sidewalk, gravel, and pavement; pretty good on grass; not so great on sand.

 The scooter is no longer restricted to pavement.
 If you want some off-roading action in addition to riding around city streets, it's a no brainer to purchase this inexpensive scooter.

 This retro-cool scooter stars a big deck for comfy cruising, whether you're coasting on busy streets or secluded beachside highways.